Spanish Forger: Identification

 The work of the Spanish Forger was first identified by Belle da Costa Greene who worked at the Pierpont Morgan Library.
-She was also the one who dubbed the artist the 'Spanish Forger'.
+She was also the one who dubbed the artist 'the Spanish Forger'.

-His works were very deceptive when created, but over time it has been recognized that the faces of individuals in his pictures have "sugary expressions" inconsistent with genuine medieval illuminations.
-Some of his miniatures have also been identified as forgeries because they are of secular scenes that would not have appeared in genuine medieval religious texts.
-Additionally, many of the individuals in the Spanish Forger’s miniatures have a tilt to their heads that would not be present in authentic medieval works.
+Their works were very deceptive when created, but over time it has been recognized that the faces of individuals in their pictures have "sugary expressions" inconsistent with genuine medieval illuminations.
+Some of their miniatures have also been identified as forgeries because they are of secular scenes that would not have appeared in genuine medieval religious texts.
+Additionally, many of the individuals in the Spanish Forger's miniatures have a tilt to their heads that would not be present in authentic medieval works.
 In the "Knights of the Crusade" miniature, the bearded knight at the gate and the maiden in the bottom embellishment exhibit the classic head tilt.
-The facial expressions on most of the subjects in his miniatures are sweet and cloying, not pious and pensive as with true works.
+The facial expressions on most of the subjects in their miniatures are sweet and cloying, not pious and pensive as with true works.
 In legitimate medieval works, gold leaf was added first so that the paints would not be obscured by it.
-However, the Spanish Forger used gold leaf as a final touch, obscuring his paints and giving a lustrous appearance to his forgeries.
+However, the Spanish Forger used gold leaf as a final touch, obscuring their paints and giving a lustrous appearance to their forgeries.

-Up to a certain point, most of the Spanish Forger’s miniatures had been identified by their unique stylistic characteristics.
-In 2009, Lucia Burgio, Robin Clark, and Richard Hark performed spectroscopic investigation, comprehensive analysis of pigments by Raman spectroscopy and X-ray fluorescence, upon five of the Spanish Forger’s miniatures in order to determine with scientific certainty that the forgeries were exactly that.
-Use of the pigments ultramarine blue (first synthesized after 1828) and Scheele’s green (synthesized after 1775) were discovered, providing solid evidence that the Forger’s imitations were fabricated in post-medieval period.
+Up to a certain point, most of the Spanish Forger's miniatures had been identified by their unique stylistic characteristics.
+In 2009, Lucia Burgio, Robin Clark, and Richard Hark performed spectroscopic investigation, i.e. comprehensive analysis of pigments by Raman spectroscopy and X-ray fluorescence, upon five of the Spanish Forger's miniatures in order to determine with scientific certainty that the forgeries were exactly that.
+Use of the pigments ultramarine blue (first synthesized after 1828) and Scheele's green (synthesized after 1775) was discovered, providing solid evidence that the Forger's imitations were fabricated in post-medieval times.

 Exhibitions and collections

-The Spanish Forger’s works were the subject of an exhibition at the Morgan Library in New York City in 1978, for which an extensive catalog was published.
-His works are now themselves collected as forgeries, selling for several thousand dollars each.
-He created more than 194 imitations that have been identified, which were purchased by multiple collectors of medieval art around the end of the 19th century and the beginning of the 20th century.
+The Spanish Forger's works were the subject of an exhibition at the Morgan Library in New York City in 1978, for which an extensive catalog was published.
+Their works are now themselves collected as forgeries, selling for several thousand dollars each.
+They created more than 194 imitations that have been identified, which were purchased by multiple collectors of medieval art around the end of the 19th century and the beginning of the 20th century.

 In January 2009, it was announced that the Victoria and Albert Museum purposely acquired five examples of the Spanish Forger's work for their collection "for what it tells us about late 19th-century perceptions".
 The museum took the works in lieu of £20,000 ($US 30,000) of inheritance tax, equivalent to a value per work of about $6,000.
-Another of the artist's paintings appeared on an episode of the Antiques Roadshow in 2014, being valued at around $4,000.
+Another of the artist's paintings appeared on an episode of the US TV series Antiques Roadshow in 2014, being valued at around $4,000.